Despite tough talk, China's North Korea options limited

 Over the weekend, China's foreign minister said it would not allow "trouble making" on its doorstep while President Xi Jinping appeared to rebuke North Korea during a speech in which he said no country should be allowed to cause chaos "for selfish gain".

-U.S. lawmakers in turn criticized China, saying it had failed to rein in North Korea.
+U.S. lawmakers in turn criticised China, saying it had failed to rein in North Korea.

 But Beijing does not have the influence it is often assumed to have in North Korea, a country used to isolation and deeply suspicious of outsiders, even of China, which came to Pyongyang's aid in the 1950-53 Korean War.